What is a core plug?

 Core plugs are fitted to nearly all diesel and petrol automotive, marine and industrial engines.

-Most common are mild steel core plugs which are usually finished with a zinc-nickel electroplating finish to form a corrosion resistance against fluids and high temperatures once fitted to the engine or cylinder head.
+Mild steel core plugs as the most common, they are usually finished with a zinc-nickel electroplating finish to form a corrosion resistance against fluids and high temperatures once fitted to the engine or cylinder head.

 It is common practice when rebuilding or overhauling an engine block or cylinder head to remove all core plugs to clean the all the coolant and oil gallery areas thoroughly especially if the engine block or cylinder head have been soda or shot blasted.
 All the core plugs are replaced when it is being built back up.